isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 Change these settings only with the assistance of a Dynamic Media Classic support person.

-**Catalog Management** These settings determine how Scene7 Publishing System and the catalog interact.
+**Catalog Management** These settings determine how Dynamic Media Classic and the catalog interact.
 Unlike most web servers, Dynamic Media Image Server URL calls go to a manifest-or catalog-file rather than an image file proper.
 The catalog file (not to be confused with an eCatalog) contains a list of all content published to the image server along with the path to each image.
 If you have a Digimarc ID, enter your user information in the Digimarc User Info section.

 **Request Attributes** These settings impose limits on images that can be delivered from the server.